eumel8/k8sblog/_posts/2023-10-01-promcon-berlin-2023-recap.md

 <img src="/images/promcon/promcon8.jpg" width="925" height="525"/>

 I was impressed, [Shopify](https://github.com/shopify) has nearly thousand public repos on Github, a brave Open Source company.
 What we've got to see from Sebastian Rabenhorst and Mikołaj Liberski were some high-level global architecture picture from the Shopify Operations, but it didn't quite fit the frame of the audience.
 PromCon is a conference for really tech.
 No marketing talks, no ads.
-I didn't catched the story of this session, while the real technical background remained hidden for confidentiality reasons or whatever.
+I didn't catch the story of this session, while the real technical background remained hidden for confidentiality reasons or whatever.

 <img src="/images/promcon/promcon9.jpg" width="925" height="525"/>